 Co-chair utility page

-Templates and other helpful instructions are available on the of the HL7 website: http://www.hl7.org/Special/committees/tsc/tsc.cfm .
+Templates and other helpful instructions are available on the Utilities page of the HL7 website.
 The page is divided into four sections: Balloting, File Maintenance Utilities, Reports, and Robert’s Rules and Other.
 Selections under each section are briefly described below.

 Wiki page

-The HL7 wiki also provides the opportunity for editable pages for the Work Group to provide information on their activities, as well as file upload capability for documents or meeting agendas and minutes.
+The HL7 wiki also provides the opportunity for editable pages for the WG to provide information on their activities, as well as file upload capability for documents or meeting agendas and minutes.

 Balloting